LannyX/Distributed-Systems/README.md

 # CSC435-Distributed-Systems

+An introduction to distributed systems.
+Topics may include: architecture of distributed systems; networking; datagram-oriented and stream-oriented protocols; network programming (for example, the sockets API); remote procedure call and remote method invocation; processes and threads; code migration; software agents; naming of non-mobile and mobile entities; cryptography and security.

  Have a broad understanding of the central problems in distributed systems.

  Develop a “tool bag” of distributed systems concepts applicable to real world problems